Policy framework for reducing homelessness and service response

 SHS agencies and their service delivery

 Specialist homelessness services can either be provided to the client by the agency, or a client may be referred to another agency for a specific service (Figure FRAMEWORK.4).
 In some instances, a client may not receive nor be referred for a service and their need remains unmet.
 These unmet needs are captured to assist in determining the ability of the sector to respond to client needs.

 An ‘unassisted request for service’ is an instance where a person(s) who approaches an agency is unable to be provided with any assistance (see Technical information).

 Figure FRAMEWORK.4: Access to and delivery of Specialist Homelessness Services

-Services provided by specialist homelessness agencies in all states and territories can be categorised as either ‘accommodation services’ (either the direct provision or referral of accommodation or assistance for the client to remain housed) or ‘services other than accommodation’ (Figure FRAMEWORK.5).
-The proportion of SHS clients receiving accommodation services varied across states and territories in 2018–19, with almost 8 in 10 clients in Tasmania (79%) and more than 6 in 10 clients in Queensland (69%), Western Australia (67%), the Australian Capital Territory (65%) and the Northern Territory (64%) receiving these services.
-In contrast, 49% of clients in Victoria, 47% of clients in South Australia and 43% of clients in New South Wales were provided services other than accommodation.
-This variation reflects differences in the demand for accommodation services, service delivery models and housing options across jurisdictions.
+Services provided by specialist homelessness agencies in all jurisdictions can be categorised as either ‘accommodation services’ (either the direct provision of accommodation or assistance for the client to remain housed) or ‘services other than accommodation’ (Figure FRAMEWORK.5).
+The proportion of SHS clients receiving accommodation services varied across states and territories in 2017–18, with almost 8 in 10 clients in Tasmania (77%) and more than 7 in 10 clients in the Northern Territory (72%) and Queensland (72%) receiving these services (Figure FRAMEWORK.5).
+In contrast, 51% of clients in Victoria were provided services other than accommodation.
+This variation reflects differences in the demand for accommodation services, service delivery models, and housing options across jurisdictions.

-CFFR (Council on Federal Financial Relations) National Housing and Homelessness Agreement.
-Viewed 23 January 2019.
+- Council on Federal Financial Relations.
+National Housing and Homelessness Agreement.